matthew-brett/gitwash/doc/start_as_developer.rst

    accidentally (or deliberately) write to the mainline repo, and we are only going to use it to merge into our own code.

+You are now ready to follow the :ref:`development-workflow`.

 .. include:: links_names.txt
 .. include:: substitutions.txt